-If you plan to take leave for military service, you must provide oral or written notice to the Dean of Students as far in advance as is reasonable under the circumstances.
-Alternatively, you may submit an attestation of military service at the time of readmission that necessitated your absence from the school.
+If a student plans to take leave for military service, the student must provide oral or written notice to the Associate Dean of Student Services as far in advance as is reasonable under the circumstances.
+Alternatively, at the time of readmission, the student may submit an attestation of military service that necessitated his or her absence from ACOM.
 No notice is required if precluded by military necessity, such as service in operations that are classified or would be compromised by such notice.

-You must also provide to the Dean of Students oral or written notice of your intent to return to the school.
+Students must also provide to the Associate Dean of Student Services oral or written notice of his or her intent to return to ACOM.
 The notice must be submitted no later than three years after the completion of the period of service.
-If you are recovering from a service-related injury or illness, you must notify the school no later than two years after your recovery.
+If a student is recovering from a service-related injury or illness, the student must notify ACOM no later than two years after his or her recovery.